-1844 Actress Sarah Bernhardt born today.
-"The Divine Sarah" will create many memorable roles in French and English, notably in Alexandre Dumas, fils' classic La Dame aux Camelias, better known as Camille.
+1844 Actor Sarah Bernhardt is born.
+"The Divine Sarah" creates many memorable roles in French and English, notably in Alexandre Dumas, fils' classic La Dame aux Camelias, better known as Camille.

 1928 The Marx Brothers roar onto Broadway with their rowdy musical comedy Animal Crackers by George S. Kaufman and Morrie Ryskind.
 It runs 191 performances, and is made into a landmark film comedy with most of the score deleted.

 1942 A stage adaptation of Richard Wright's novel Native Son opens on Broadway.
 Orson Welles directs Canada Lee as Bigger Thomas, a black man whose accidental murder of a white girl awakens a storm of racist fury in a small town.
 It runs 84 performances.

 1958 Make a Million, Norman Barasch and Carroll Moore's comedy about a quiz show winner, opens at the Playhouse Theatre.
 Sam Levene is the lead, playing a television producer in the production, staged by Jerome Chodorov.
 The show runs 308 performances.